Curriculum

 Class of 2026 Academic Calendar

-Our traditional body systems aligned DPT curriculum is delivered across 6 semesters, 92 weeks in 2 calendar years using an accelerated, hybrid learning delivery model.
-This includes 62 weeks of academic semesters, with the remaining 30 weeks dedicated to full-time clinical education.
+Our traditional body systems aligned DPT curriculum is delivered across 7 semesters, 108 weeks 28 months using an accelerated, hybrid learning delivery model.

-We use traditional, body systems-based curricular learning integrated with case-applied strategies.
-Approximately half of our curriculum takes place online, with the remaining taking place in face-to-face lab immersion sessions.
-Attendance is required at weekly sync sessions.
+Approximately half of our curriculum takes place online, with the remaining taking place in face-to-face lab immersion sessions and clinical education settings.
+Online instruction includes asynchronous multi-media content review, assignments and assessment learning activities combined with synchronous online classes and faculty office hours.
+Attendance is required at weekly sync sessions, face-to-face lab immersion sessions and clinical education experiences.
 Given the demands of the accelerated delivery model, the program strongly recommends that students work no more than 10-12 hours/week.

 Course Details

-This course introduces foundational knowledge of gross anatomy and neuroanatomy.
-Explores clinical application of embryology, histology, and joint structure and function and the forces that affect human movement across the lifespan of the lower quarter.
-Laboratory experiences include 3-dimensional anatomy software, living/surface anatomy, synthetic human anatomical models, and cadaver prosections.
-This course addresses the content of the anatomical regions, including the lumbar spine, pelvis, and lower extremities.
-Emphasis is on the neuromuscular and musculoskeletal anatomy.
+This course expands foundational knowledge of gross anatomy and neuroanatomy.
+Explores clinical application of embryology, histology, and joint structure and function and the forces that affect human movement across the lifespan of the axial skeleton, appendicular skeleton and associated anatomy.
+Laboratory experiences include 3D anatomy software, living/surface anatomy, synthetic human anatomical models, and cadaver prosections.
+This course addresses the content of the anatomical regions, including the skull, head, spine, thorax, abdomen, pelvis and upper and lower extremity.
 Approved for distance learning.

 Prerequisite: Admission to Doctor of Physical Therapy Program